 Your local Forest Preserve, Park District and Library.

 All of these offer classes and activities for multiple age groups from mom and tot to grade school.
 They also tend to be more affordable than the private or national chains because you have already partially paid for them through your tax dollars.
-I truly don’t know why more parents don’t use them.
+I genuinely don’t know why more parents don’t use them.

 With a tight economy, this is the perfect time to check out your local park district or library for programs.